chimu00/-NEW-BO4-Practice-Tool/README.md

 # -NEW-BO4-Practice-Tool
-This is a practice mod for speedrunning bo4 zombies The majority of the credit goes to scrappy for creating the framework for this mod as well as the blood and DOTN patches. you can find the original mod here https://github.com/Joshr520/BO4-Practice
+This is a practice mod for speedrunning bo4 zombies The majority of the credit goes to scrappy for creating the framework for this mod as well as the blood and DOTN patches. you can find the original mod here https://github.com/Joshr520/BO4-Practice bindy helped get the bossfight patch working and made the birds patch for blood
 # -Changes
 added support for Ancient Evil added support for Alpha Omega